Φ

 II.
 Mind as Spacetime

-If the aperture is dimensionless presence and the boundary is full spatial-temporal extension, then the field between them does not merely exist in spacetime.
+If the center is dimensionless presence and the boundary is full spatial-temporal extension, then the field between them does not merely exist in spacetime.
 It is spacetime.

 Derivation

 This resolves a deep puzzle.
 Mind separates past and future.
-Without a separating medium, there is only the aperture's eternal immediacy — no duration, no sequence, no before or after.
+Without a separating medium, there is only the center's eternal immediacy; no duration, no sequence, no before or after.
 The boundary cannot generate temporal extension on its own; it is the endpoint of extension, not its medium.
 So time, like space, is a property of the field.

 Convergence · Contemplative Report

 This is precisely what deep meditative states report: the collapse of temporal experience.
-The meditator is not stopping time — they are withdrawing attention from the field toward the aperture, where temporal extension has not yet arisen.
+The meditator is not stopping time; they are withdrawing attention from the field toward the center, where temporal extension has not yet arisen.
 The closer you approach the dot, the less past and future mean anything.

 Φ ≡ spacetime